-With a hybrid background in business and design, Stephanie specializes in “practical creativity” – developing strategic solutions backed by research to bridge the gap between business and user needs.
-Trained in entrepreneurship and art, she believes in a bias towards action and makes the abstract tangible by visualizing ideas while speaking.
+With a background in business and design, she specializes in 'practical creativity' – developing research-backed tools and solutions to bridge the gap between business and user needs.

-As a Teaching Fellow at the Stanford d.school, Stephanie finds inspiration in the human-centered process and prefers to teach what others want to know (rather than what she wants to teach).
-A regular instructor to students from mixed disciplines––on topics such as ideation, synthesis and innovation––she is empathetic to those finding creativity later in life and inspired to find ways of guiding individuals towards great solutions on their own.
+As a Teaching Fellow at the Stanford d.school, Stephanie focuses on creating new ways to experience and teach Design Thinking.
+A regular instructor to students from mixed disciplines––on topics such as synthesis, collaboration, leadership and innovation––she is empathetic to those finding creativity later in life, as it took her so long to find her own.

-Prior to Stanford, Stephanie worked as a design consultant for agencies including gravitytank, edenspiekermann and Adaptive Path, where she helped clients grow their businesses, define new products and services, enter new markets and change their organizations.
-Stephanie holds a BFA in design from California College of the Arts (CCA) and a BBA in Business Entrepreneurship from Boston University (BU) where she was a D1 athlete.
-She has taught at UC Berkeley Haas School of Business, General Assembly and California College of the Arts.
+Prior to Stanford, Stephanie worked as a design consultant for agencies including gravitytank, edenspiekermann and Adaptive Path.
+She holds degrees from California College of the Arts and Boston University where she was a D1 athlete.
+She has taught at UC Berkeley, University of Dubai, Stanford University, General Assembly and California College of the Arts.